WhiskeyTang0F0xtr0t/unifi/wpa_supplicant/README.md

 A tool to setup the wpa_supplicant service for AT&T Residential Gateway Bypass on Ubiquiti hardware.

 Features:
-- Made for Ubiquiti hardware
+- Made for Ubiquiti hardware, but could be tweaked to work on other platforms that support wpa_supplicant
 - Verifies all needed files are available(certs, pkgs) and variables are set
 - Installs and configures wpa_supplicant service with "restart on failure" enabled
 - Creates "auto recovery" service that leverages $backupPath to re-install and configure wpa_supplicant after Unifi OS update/upgrade